 - Services Descriptors for Form 5A: Services Provided outlines the general elements for all required and additional services, including detailing what the minimum is for a required service.
 As well, this document cites the statute and regulation behind why a particular service is required as part of the Health Center Program.

-- Service Deliver Methods for Form 5A outlines how a CHC may provide access to a service within the CHC or by a formal referral arrangement in which the CHC covers a portion or all of the cost for any services provided, or by a formal referral arrangement where the CHC does not cover the cost of the service.
-In all cases, a CHC should ensure that it is complying with PIN 2014-02: Sliding Fee Discount and Related Billing and Collections Program Requirements.
+- Service Delivery Methods for Form 5A outlines how a CHC may provide access to a service within the CHC or by a formal referral arrangement in which the CHC covers a portion or all of the cost for any services provided, or by a formal referral arrangement where the CHC does not cover the cost of the service.
+In all cases, a CHC should ensure that it is complying with Compliance Manual Chapter 9: Sliding Fee Discount Program.

 Dental Health Resources: